You call your real estate agent and the phone rings and rings…and rings.

 As a homeowner, you’ve probably asked friends and family for referrals before you hire a handyman, a gutter cleaner, a deck stainer, or a house cleaner.
-So when it’s time to hire a Realtor, you’re inclined to call your Mom or your best friend in town or your favorite coworker and find out who sold their home.
+So when it’s time to hire a Realtor®, call your mom, your best friend in town, or your favorite coworker and find out who sold their home.

-Here’s why that’s not always the best method for finding an agent: The right agent for someone else won’t always be the right agent for you.
+But this strategy comes with a caveat: The right agent for someone else won’t necessarily be the right agent for you.
 This is a highly personal choice and you’ll benefit from partnering with an agent who’s tailored to your specific needs.
-Which brings us to the next point…

 Check the agent’s experience in your area and price point.